BuildStormTechnologies/stm32_bootloader_library/README.md

   ![image](images/stm32_post_build.png)

 - ### Application Binary
-  The final application binary will be generated in Debug folder with the **projectName_release.bin**.
+  The final encrypted application binary will be generated in Debug folder as **projectName_release.bin**.
 This file can be used for Serial/OTA firmware updates.